-It’s not just about the black, white and grey everyday workwear basics, Ninety Percent can also be a riot of colour, like these jade sweatpants.
+It’s not just about the black, white and grey everyday workwear basics.
+Ninety Percent can also be a riot of colour, like these jade sweatpants.

 Every time you buy an ethical fashion piece you get to vote where the money they give back to goes, from five charities.

 Men often get left out of the sustainable fashion scene but not at ethical menswear label, Rozenbroek.
 It’s based in the UK and has a very modern British sense of style.

-Choose from organic shirts, sweatshirts and Tshirts or straight leg jeans or chinos - and know you’re investing in a slow fashion classic.
+Choose from organic shirts, sweatshirts and T-shirts or straight leg jeans or chinos - and know you’re investing in a slow fashion classic.

 8. Selkie Patterns

 There has been a huge shift towards making (and mending) our clothes, more in line with what our grandmothers would have done.

 9. Charl Knitwear

-Pangaia clothing’s focuses on textile innovation and is a collective of scientists, technologists, designers who make everyday essentials from innovative tech and bio-engineered materials.
+Behind the brand is a collective of scientists, technologists, designers who make everyday essentials from innovative tech and bio-engineered materials.
 Future fashion indeed.